artofimagination/stereo-calibration-and-vSLAM/README.md

 This repo is heavily under development.

 At the moment only stereo camera calibration, depth map block matching configuration is implemented.
+Added a small UI that allows generating calibration images and configuring block matching parameters in a comfortable way.

 Sources for camera calibration and depth map generation:<br>
 https://answers.opencv.org/question/182049/pythonstereo-disparity-quality-problems/<br>